Money Matters Informational Sessions

 How can I set up a payment plan if I’m using a 529 plan or want to make manual payments?

 Payment plans at Virginia Tech require auto-debit from a bank account.
-If you're using a 529 plan, you can still enroll in a payment plan by linking a checking account for auto-debit, and making sure your 529 payment arrives before the auto-debit date.
-The system will use the credit from the 529 payment first, reducing or eliminating the auto-debit amount.
+If you are using a 529 plan, you can still enroll in a payment plan by linking a checking account for auto-debit and ensuring your 529 payment arrives before the auto-debit date.

 Where can I find the billing presentation that was mentioned?